Fergarram/research-vault/🗂 Cognitive Research/📝 Cognitive Research.md

 I believe the idea of [[📝 World Building]] and [[📝 Developmental Training]] is what makes my work's approach different from the rest but do take that with a grain of salt.
 We humans are entirely defined by the world we live in — from our physical composition to our human & animal experience.
 I believe we take that for granted.
 There can be an infinite amount of worlds hosting infinite types of life.

-Thus, in order to arrive at my goal of creating artificial minds, I need to be very intentional when it comes to designing the world they are going to live on and experience.
-This is important for them to have a _real_ experience that's designed to overlap in some aspects with our own world and experience of it.
+Thus, in order to arrive at my goal of creating artificial minds, I need to be very intentional when it comes to designing the world they are going to live in and experience.
+It is important for them to have a _real_ experience that's designed to overlap in some aspects with our own world and experience of it.

 ## Developmental Training